 The challenge, however, was to investigate the effect of our adaptive, personalised spaced retrieval practice on students’ academic progress - we wanted to demonstrate that, whatever the prior attainment, using Tassomai would increase outcomes.

 In short, the experiment was a pre and post test of student subject knowledge on what we term ‘mastery questions’.
 We looked at the data of around 1,500 students around the UK who used Tassomai between September 2018 and May 2019, separated the lower and higher ability based on how they fared on quizzes in their first month of use, and then looked at how their scores in mastery questions improved over time.

 Our results showed that, in both groups, students improved in test scores and that this improvement increased with increased usage.
 Superimposing the graphs for each user type against their respective baselines of attainment, however, showed that the effect of the program was to close the attainment gap between them.

 We continue to conduct research on mass cohort data and in collaboration with schools and universities.
 If you would like your school to participate in a study, please get in touch as we’d love to work with you.

-Tassomai is an adaptive learning software that supports students in science, maths and English at KS3 and KS4.
+Tassomai is an adaptive learning technology technology that supports students in science, maths and English at KS3 and KS4.
 Using principles of behavioural and cognitive science, the program provides intelligent, personalised daily retrieval exercises for students that teach, test and reinforce knowledge.
 Teachers and SLT access data on student engagement and understanding through a live-marked interactive PLC to plan schemes of work and intervention.